Gekkio/mooneye-gb/tests/logic-analysis/ppu/simple_scx/simple_scx.markdown

 to VRAM, and the test uses LY=LYC and hblank interrupts to allow precise triggering.

+The tests were executed with the following setup:

+* Super Famicom
+* Super Game Boy
+* EMS 64M flash cartridge

 Pins used in VCD files:

 * A[0..15]: cartridge bus address